arpitaD2024/User-Authentication-System/README.md

 This Django 5.0 project provides user authentication (login and signup) and displays a welcome message upon successful login.
 It utilizes HTML templates for the user interface and interacts with a database (SQLite by default, with MySQL also referenced in the code).

-**Important:** This project is for educational purposes and contains security vulnerabilities (see below).
-Do not use it in a production environment without addressing these weaknesses.

 ## Features

 *   User registration (signup).